james94/Robot-Arm-AI-Simulation/docs/unreal_engine/0_setup_ros_host.md

 ~~~bash
 colcon build
 ~~~

+- NOTE: if you run into a build issue with **CMAKE_PREFIX_PATH**, try: `unset CMAKE_PREFIX_PATH` to remove the non-existent path
+- Then retry sourcing the ROS2 Jazzy setup and then rerun colcon build

 For more info on migrating from ROS kinetic to ROS2 jazzy, refer to perplexity AI: https://www.perplexity.ai/search/you-are-a-software-engineer-wi-GsVq_LksTjejC2PcsyuO3g